en_USEnglish

 Integration with third-party platforms

-Google Analytics can also integrate with various third-party platforms and solutions, extending its functionality and enabling you to connect different data sources for a more complete view.
+Google Analytics can also integrate with various third-party platforms and solutions, expanding its functionality and allowing you to connect different data sources for a more comprehensive view.

-Benefits of data interconnectivity
+Benefits of Data Interconnectivity

 Search engine optimization and content marketing